 What is the Macula?

-The macula is a small area in the center of the retina.
+The macula is a small area in the center of the retina, accounting for about five percent of the retinal surface area.
 Its function is to see details of objects in the very center of your vision like the pages of a book or the screen you are currently reading.
+While focusing, the macula is of paramount importance to driving, using digital devices, reading, recognizing faces or colors, and seeing objects in fine detail.

 What is Macular Degeneration?